dwkns/krep/README.md

 Will update itself when new version are available.

-Requires Homebrew which you can install with...
+Requires [Homebrew](http://brew.sh) which you can install with...

 ````
 $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ````

-And to install the Application use...
+##Installation
+Run this from the command line on your local machine.

 ````
 $ bash <(curl -s https://raw.githubusercontent.com/dwkns/krep/master/install.sh)